agavazov/dragsort/README.md

 ## jQuery List DragSort

-This is bower repository for jQuery dragsort library
+This is bower/npm repository for jQuery dragsort library

 For more info you can visit the [home page](http://dragsort.codeplex.com/) of the project